-During both years of the A Level course your listening, reading, speaking, writing and translation skills will be assessed.
+During the A Level course your listening, reading, speaking, writing and translation skills will be assessed.

 Language skills are highly prized in the job market, not only for their practical applications but also as a proof that you have a good level of intellectual ability.
 According to recruitment agencies, salary uplift for those using languages at work can be anything from 8% to 20% depending on how central languages are to the role.
-If you have an A Level in a Modern Foreign Language employers value the key skills developed by language learners, these communication skills, team interpersonal skills, presentation techniques, organisational skills and good learning strategies.
+If you have an A Level in a Modern Foreign Language employers value the key skills developed by language learners. these include communication skills. team work. skills. interpersonal presentation techniques, organisational skills and good learning strategies.